Ajay-baburaj/Todo-App/README.md

 </br>
 Mongoose

-#API
+#API Documentation
-The API can be accessed at: https://www.example.com/api
+The API documentation can be accessed at:https://test.indwear.store/api-docs/

-#HTML page
+#Live Link
-The HTML page can be accessed at: https://www.example.com/page
+Todo app can be accessed at : https://test.indwear.store/login

+#Log in credentials

+email: user@gmail.com
+password:123